Security breaches and the GDPR: what’s new

-This year 2020 will be sadly remembered by COVID19; among many other consequences, one of them is that companies have entrusted their continuity, on many occasions, to “new” digital providers and teleworking.
+This year 2020 will be sadly remembered for COVID19; among many other consequences, is the fact that companies have often entrusted their continuity to “new” digital providers and teleworking.

 Both cases, regardless of their advantages, can be a source of “new” security breaches.

 As said, given the impossibility to perform most of tasks in person, companies have implemented new tools to continue working: video calls, digital document signature systems, contracts, etc.

 These tools, for the most part, are managed by new suppliers for companies and if we put part of their production processes and the personal data that are handled in them “in their hands”, companies must be aware that breaches or incidents can happen.